gameman15/Register/README.md

-	-Fixed bug: Item Lookup can sometimes result in the ticket stuck being blank until restart -Fixed bug: Scanning a UPC in item lookup results in a window popping up as if you were trying to check the item out -Fixed bug: Hitting "No" to adding a new customer has unexpected behavior -Added beep to More Than One found dialog to make it more noticeable
+	-Fixed bug: Item Lookup can sometimes result in the ticket stuck being blank until restart -Fixed bug: Scanning a UPC in item lookup results in a window popping up as if you were trying to check the item out -Fixed bug: Hitting "No" to adding a new customer has unexpected behavior -Fixed bug: Adding total store credit issued/used improperly -Fixed bug: Can't return item if more than one found -Added beep to More Than One found dialog to make it more noticeable -Removed dialog from More Than One to keep checkout going smoother -(Hopefully) made it so able to check in whole sale and then select More Than One options after the fact with no loss of items